-It’s been a very long time since I last went to Market!
-Market! that I already forgot how it looked like.
-The invitation I got from Ace from The Old Spaghetti House and Ross of Wazzup Pilipinas could not have been very timely as it was around the same time when Ramon Bautista caught unwarranted attention for his shrimp pun.
-Anyway, the invite I received was for The Shrimp Shack restaurant in Market!
-Market! and what my fellow bloggers and I were about to try are real shrimps waiting to be tasted!
+It’s been a very long time since I last visited Market!
+Market!, and I had already forgotten what it looked like.
+The invitation I received from Ace of The Old Spaghetti House and Ross of Wazzup Pilipinas couldn’t have come at a better time — coincidentally around the same period when Ramon Bautista gained unwarranted attention for his shrimp pun.

 Shrimp Shack Starters